AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeNameMappingType/README.md

 AttributeNameMappingType Class
 ==============================
-AutomationML 2.1 APIThis class is a wrapper for the CAEX element 'AttributeNameMapping' which defines mappings between attributes of an AML object and any associated role class.
+This class is a wrapper for the CAEX element 'AttributeNameMapping' which defines mappings between attributes of an AML object and any associated role class.

 Inheritance Hierarchy